General Statement of Policy

 Competent people will be appointed to assist management in meeting the Club’s statutory duties including specialists from outside the Club.

-Every employee and volunteer must co-operate with the committee to enable compliance with all statutory duties.
+Every employee and volunteer must co-operate with the Board to enable compliance with all statutory duties.
 The successful implementation of this policy requires total commitment from everybody.
 Full details of the organisation and arrangements for health and safety are set out in parts 2 & 3 of the Health & Safety policy document.

 Specific areas of risk are generically identified as contact with a high velocity ball especially on court or around the viewing areas.
 It is essential that players closely adhere to any instruction given to them by a marker or referee nominated to their match.
 The Club will not accept any liability for any injury caused by the players’ prerogative not to wear eye protection or neglect to follow such instructions.
-The Club’s committee is responsible for ensuring the safety of spectators to the best of their ability, which includes keeping spectators away from netting and displaying suitable signs in the viewing area.
+The Club’s Board is responsible for ensuring the safety of spectators to the best of their ability, which includes keeping spectators away from netting and displaying suitable signs in the viewing area.
 All guests should be briefed by their hosts when taking up the game or having a one-off hit as to the inherent dangerous nature of the sport from contact with the ball.

 The Club and the games’ governing body, the Tennis and Rackets Association hold a current public liability insurance policy to mitigate against any unforeseen event not covered elsewhere within this policy.